 The following documents will be retained for a minimum of 5 years if provided as part of the INS appeal or informal hearing process: the application; form completed by family for family reexamination; photocopies of any original documents (front and back), including original INS documents; signed verification consent form; INS verification results (primary and secondary); request for an INS appeal; final INS determination; request for an informal hearing; and final informal hearing decision.

-PART VII: REPORTING AND RECORD KEEPING FOR CHILDREN WITH ENVIRONMENTAL INTERVENTION BLOOD LEAD LEVEL
+PART VII: REPORTING AND RECORD KEEPING FOR CHILDREN WITH ENVIRONMENTAL INTERVENTION BLOOD LEAD LEVEL data collection and record keeping responsibilities that HACA is subject to.

 16-VII.A.
 OVERVIEW